xu-chris/phoenix_basecoat/README.md

+> [!NOTE]
-!> This repo is in the process of creation.
+> This repo is in the process of creation.

 # Phoenix Basecoat
-Ready-to-copy UI components styled like the famous ShadCN/UI library and taken from @hunvreus's awesome re-implementation in pure HTML and JS in [BasecoatUI](https://basecoatui.com).
+Ready-to-copy UI components styled like the famous ShadCN/UI library and taken from [@hunvreus](https://github.com/hunvreus)'s awesome re-implementation in pure HTML and JS in [BasecoatUI](https://basecoatui.com).

 ## Philosophy
 An component library is a core element of any application.
 They change according to corporate identity and user experience requirements.
 The components implemented in this repo don't resemble a hex package – they are ready to be copied directly into your project.
 They are ready to be changed and adapted by you.
 You copy them into your project and they will evolve on your end.